makrai/notes/dong1905-multiling-gen.md

 * The input x is a word sequence, which is either a
   * text segment for unidirectional LMs or a
-  * pair of segments packed together for bidirectional LM and sequence-to-sequence LM.
+  * pair of segments packed together for bidirectional LM and sequence-to-seq LM
 * We always add a special
   * start-of-sequence ([SOS]) token, end-of-sequence ([EOS]) token

 ## 2.5 Fine-tuning on Downstream NLU and NLG Tasks

-* For NLU tasks, we fine-tune UniLM as a bidir Transformer encoder, like BERT.
+* For NLU tasks, we fine-tune UniLM as a bidir Transformer encoder, like BERT
-* For NLG tasks, we take the sequence-to-sequence task as an example.
-The
+* For NLG tasks, we take the sequence-to-sequence task as an example
-  * [EOS], can also be masked during fine-tuning, thus when this happens, the model learns when to emit [EOS] to terminate the generation process of the target sequence.
+  * [EOS], can also be masked during fine-tuning, thus when this happens, the model learns when to emit [EOS] to terminate gen

 # 3 Experiments 5

 ## 3.1 Abstractive Summarization

-* We fine-tune UniLM as a sequence-to-sequence model following the procedure described in Section 2.5 by concatenating document and summary as input
+* We fine-tune UniLM as a sequence-to-sequence model following the
+  * procedure described in Sec 2.5 by concatenating document and summary as inp
   * truncated to a pre-defined maximum length
 * We use the F1 version of ROUGE [25] as the evaluation metric for both datasets
   * Table 3: UniLM against the baseline and several SOTA models on CNN/DailyMail